-The MIA School of Race Engineering course is open to all UK or international candidates who are able to demonstrate good pre-existing mechanical knowledge and are fluent in English.
-Some experience in a motorsport discipline will be useful but is not essential.
+The MIA School of Race Engineering course is open to all UK or international candidates who are able to demonstrate good mechanical/engineering knowledge and are fluent in English.
+Some motorsport experience will be useful but not essential.

-You can be employed in any engineering or technical role in any industry or be a recent graduate/student but must have a passion to learn more about race engineering.
+You are employed in any engineering or technical role in any industry or be a recent graduate/student but must have a passion to learn more about race engineering.

 Your application on the profile form (see right) will be assessed to make sure you have the required technical knowledge and enthusiasm to fully benefit from the course.
 However, if your qualifications are limited, you are still welcome to apply; you simply need to highlight your experience and motivation to join the course.

-Applications for 2018 are now closed.
-To apply and register for the 2019 course, please follow these three steps:
+To apply and register for the MIA School of Race Engineering, please follow these two steps:

 - Complete your profile form and return to the team on email at firstname.lastname@example.org